10 STEM High School Programs for Summer 2025

 Application deadline: April 15, 2025

-CS4CS, named as one of Forbes’ “10 Tech-Focused Summer Programs For High School Students In 2025”, introduces high school students in New York City to computer science and cybersecurity fundamentals.
-Through hands-on activities like coding and programming practices and theatre-based communications workshops, students learn about various relevant issues like “white-hat” hacking, digital forensics, steganography, and more.
+CS4CS, named as one of Forbes’ “10 Tech-Focused Summer Programs For High School Students In 2025”, introduces high school students in New York City to computer science and cybersecurity fundamentals.[2]
+Through hands-on activities such as coding and programming, and theatre-based communication workshops, students learn about relevant topics including “white-hat” hacking, digital forensics, steganography, and more.

 Stanford University’s High School Summer Programs